 Because we’re all going to have situations that don’t go as planned.
 Some people joke and call it Plan B or Plan C. And for those that are rigid and very black and white about things, it’s very tough.
 It’s very challenging.
 And sadly, if we’re talking about being in a relationship or being a parent, sometimes it looks easier to push the eject button and move on.

 Rob Gorski: Exactly.

-The grass has got to be green or someplace else, and that’s a very shortsighted way of thinking about it.
+David Hirsch: I just need to get out of this situation.
+The grass has got to be green someplace else.
+And that’s a very shortsighted way of thinking about it.

 Rob Gorski: Yeah.

 David Hirsch: So each of us is going to have challenges.
 They’re just going to be different types of challenges and it just really is a path I think.
 And testimony of your commitment to your spouse or the mother of your children from the dad’s perspective.